MetaStag/pyotaku/readme.md

 This program only has one file, `otaku.py`, store it wherever you like.
 The program will automatically create `list.txt` in the same folder to store the names of anime/manga you tell.

 The program will also create a temporary file, `temp.jpg` in the same folder whenever you view an image.

-The program by-default opens the images in `feh`.
-If you don't have that installed or want to use something else, open `otaku.py` and replace `image_viewing_command` with the command of your image viewer.
-For example, if you're using gwenview, you'll write `gwenview temp.jpg`.
+The program does try to detect which image viewer to use automatically based on the os (credits to @MasterMax13124), but if you want to write a custom command, feel free to do so, in `image_viewing_command`.

 ### Usage
 - cd into the directory where `otaku.py` is located.